zokam1411/milestone-project-3/README.md

 #### Moderator:

-1. As Moderator, I want Registered user functionality.
-- Mod has Registered User functionality.
-2. As Moderator I want to Edit or Delete any ad.
+1. As Moderator I want to Edit or Delete any ad.
 - Moderator can see Edit and Delete buttons for all ads on ad view page.
-3. As Moderator, I want to see ad reports.
+2. As Moderator, I want to see ad reports.
 - Moderator can see all reports in table under ad.
-4. As Moderator, I want to delete reports.
+3. As Moderator, I want to delete reports.
 - Moderator can delete reports using Delete button.

 #### Admin: